Internectio/Locuscraft/README.md

 # What is Locuscraft?
-Locuscraft is a means for all internet users in the world to browse, sort, rate, and review websites and information on the internet.
-It is also a means for individual users to personalize their internet experience, based on their own goals and interests, through a central, customized, user internet profile.
-Think Wikipedia meets Facebook meets Reddit.
-The best part of all is this will be free for everyone in the world.
+1. *A central internet community.* Locuscraft is a means for all internet users in the world to browse, sort, rate, and review websites and information on the internet.
+2. *A home for the individual internet user.* Locuscraft is also a means for individual users to personalize their internet experience, based on their own goals and interests, through a central, customized, user internet profile.

+Imagine if Wikipedia, Facebook, and Reddit had a baby.
+Throw in a few extra things like goals, reviews, and internet tools and you have Locuscraft.
+Like those other websites, Locuscraft too will be free to use for everyone.
+Ads will be uninvasive like Reddit.

 Locuscraft's motto is "Learn.
 Build.
 Share."
-Locuscraft hopes to encompass all of these as a means to revolutionize the internet.
+Locuscraft hopes to empower the internet with the ability to teach, build, and share information in the most organized and truth centered way.

 Currently I am creating Locuscraft using Django 1.9.
 I have already reserved the domain space locuscraft.com, .net, and .org.
 I am hosting the website with an Arvixe shared server, which also includes cPanel and unlimited mySQL databases.
-Once we get a decent user base and acquire dontations or funding, I will to upgrade the server to a dedicated server so we can handle a higher load of traffic.
+Once we get a decent user base and acquire dontations or funding, I would like to upgrade the server to a dedicated server so we can handle a higher load of traffic.

 # Locuscraft Site Map